-Unlike Windows, macOS, or Linux, the Chrome OS emerged after the smartphone revolution.
+Do you wonder how to take screenshots on a Chromebook?
+Unlike Windows, macOS, or Linux, Chrome OS emerged after the smartphone revolution.
 Naturally, Chrome OS makes taking screenshots pretty easy.
 If you’re still wondering how to take a screenshot on Chromebook, here’s how.

 First, there are many ways to take a screenshot on Chromebook.
 You can take full-screen screenshots, rectangular regions, or a window snap on Chromebook.
 You can use the interface or keyboard shortcuts; the choice is yours.